Jvill909/-CS-20A-Project-3/README.md

 # Data-Structures-with-C++-Project-3
 # Santa-Monica-College

-Most of the code was done by the Professor, my goal was to write the code for the functions in the "class" List.
+The majority of the code was prewritten.
+My goal was to write the code for the functions in the "class" List.